 RFScada units provide a complete, high reliability, long range, bi-directional wireless transmission and reception interface that allows remote monitoring and control of multiple analog and discrete signals.
 The states of contact or logic level inputs plus analog inputs are transmitted from every unit.
 Each unit also has relay contact outputs, and may have optional analog outputs.
-A system comprises 1 to 32 (255 in some cases) units, and simple configuration at the factory or in the field allows each output on every unit to be driven from any input on any unit, for maximum flexibility.
+A system comprises 1 to 32 (255 in some cases) units, and simple configuration at the factory or in the field allows each output on every unit to be driven from any input on any unit.
 Modbus capability, at every unit, is also standard for additional control and monitoring options.
 The RFScada system has many applications in the SCADA, oil, gas, water, waste water, security and other industrial fields.

-This manual covers installation and operation of three different RFScada models, the 16ADI-9D2AO, 8ADI-9DO and the 4ADI-4DO.
+This manual covers installation and operation of different RFScada models, the 16ADI-9D2AO and the 4ADI-5DO2.
 Although they have different inputs and outputs the models are very similar, and general configuration is similar for all models.
-This manual generally shows examples using the 8ADI-9DO, and where relevant differences between the models are explained.
-Additionally these RFScada devices are available with a choice of wireless transmission options, including none, low power spread spectrum, high power spread spectrum and licensed VHF or UHF radios of various powers.
+This manual generally shows examples using the 16ADI-9DO, and where relevant differences between the models are explained.
+Additionally these RFScada devices are available with a choice of wireless transmission options, including none, high power spread spectrum and licensed VHF or UHF radios of various powers.
 Another chapter explains configuration and operation with the various wireless options.